-- ☐ Have the participants divide themselves into small groups. - Those who normally work together should join the same flock. - Groups should have between three and six members.
+□ Have the participants divide themselves into small groups.

+- Those who normally work together should join the same flock. - Groups should have between three and six members.

-- ☐ Have each group read together one of these texts: - 1.
-Matthew 16:16-20 - 2.
-Matthew 18:18-20 - 3.
-Matthew 28:18-20. - ☐ Have groups answer this question: "What makes a church?" - ☐ After six minutes, let each group tell one thing that it found.
+□ Have each group read together one of these texts:

+- 1. Matthew 16:18-20.
+Authority to bind and to loosen. - 2.
+Matthew 18:18-20.
+Real Presence of Christ in congregations of any size. - 3.
+Matthew 28:18-20.
+Teaching to obey all of Jesus commandments. - □ Have groups answer this question: 'What makes a church?' - $\Box$ After six minutes, let each group tell one thing that it found.
 Affirm that: - Jesus is the One who builds His church. - Jesus gives authority to bind and to loose. - Jesus promises to answer prayer. - Jesus is in the midst of those who gather in His name. - Jesus commanded us to make disciples who obey his commands. - □ Explain: Flocks come in all sizes.
 Cell groups can be little flocks within big congregations.
 Cells and congregations can all obey the commands of Jesus, doing all that the NT expects of them.